 Maceration is the simplest extraction method where solvent will penetrate plant cell walls and will enter the cell cavity, thus forcing active substances in plants out of cells.
 Macerate obtained as muchas 68.2 g, witha weight of 13.36% (w/w).
 Based onthephytochemical test results, it was found that the class of compounds contained in the extract included alkaloids, flavonoids, phenols, steroids, and terpenoids (Table 1).
 This is supported by the color change in the extract after the addition of the test reagent (Figure 1).According to Boreddy et al., (2025), phytochemical screening of rosemary revealed the presence of phenols, saponins, flavonoids, terpenoids, and steroids.

 Table1.
-PhytochemicalTestofRosmarinusofficinalisL.(rosemary)
+PhytochemicalTestofRosmarinusofficinalisL.